-Today, we’ll explore sulforaphane and list the top 7 sulforaphane products that are worth your money.
+Today, we’ll tell you about the best sulforaphane products worth your money.

 There are lots of sulforaphane supplements out there.
-However, some companies try to save money by using inactive sulforaphane precursors like glucoraphanin.
+However, some try to save money by using inactive sulforaphane precursors like glucoraphanin.
 Unless that’s activated by the enzyme myrosinase, it’s pretty useless.

-*Note: We have affiliate links throughout this article, which means we receive a commission if you buy from any of our links.
-This supports our mission to bring complicated health and fitness info in an entertaining package.
-And it keeps us from putting up annoying things like banner ads.
-Those suck.
+Note: We have affiliate links throughout this article, which means we receive a commission if you purchase from any of our links.
+This isn’t your first time on the internet, so you likely already knew this.

 BROQ is considered the purest and most potent sulforaphane supplement on the market.